kiro6/penetration-testing-notes/Operating Systems/Linux/README.md

 **Usage:**
 - Grants permitted privileges for the specified capability to the executable.

 **Definition:**
-- Permitted privileges mean that the capability is permitted to the executable, but it doesn't necessarily use it immediately.
-Instead, it can be used later during execution if needed.
+- Permitted privileges mean that the capability is permitted to the executable, indicating that it has the potential to use it during execution.
+- However, the capability is not necessarily activated immediately.
+Instead, the executable has the permission to utilize this capability if needed, as specified by the system's security policies.
+- The capability remains available for activation at a later point during execution if required by the program's logic or circumstances.

 #### **+ep (Effective and Permitted Privileges):**
 **Usage:**
 - Grants both effective and permitted privileges for the specified capability to the executable.

 **Definition:**
-- Effective privileges mean that the executable can perform actions that the capability allows when it is executed.
-Permitted privileges mean that the capability is permitted to the executable, but it doesn't necessarily use it immediately.
+- Effective privileges mean that the capability is both permitted and immediately utilized by the executable when it is executed.
+This indicates that the executable can perform actions that the capability allows from the beginning of its execution.
+- The operating system enforces the necessary checks and permissions at runtime, allowing the executable to exercise the capability without requiring explicit activation steps.
+- The capability is actively utilized as part of the executable's primary functionality or operations.

 #### **+ei (Effective and Inheritable Privileges):**
 **Usage:**